 Who are we looking for?

-Applicants should have a background in philosophy, history and philosophy of science, science and technology studies, or a related field of study.
-Additional training in a relevant area of biology (in particular taxonomy, ecology, or conservation biology) is strongly preferred.
+- Applicants should have a Master’s degree (see specifications below) and educational background in a discipline of relevance for the COPE project, e.g., philosophy, history and philosophy of science, science and technology studies, anthropology, medicine, or a related field of study.

 About the Section for History and Philosophy of Science

-We offer creative and stimulating working conditions in a dynamic and international research environment.
-The Section for History and Philosophy of Science currently has 10 permanent faculty members.
-Our research is dedicated to history and philosophy of science, with a focus on practice-oriented and empirically informed history and philosophy of science, addressing epistemological and ethical aspects of science and its use.
+We offer creative and stimulating working conditions in a dynamic, international research environment.
+The Section for History and Philosophy of Science currently has 10 permanent faculty members, as well as postdocs and PhD students working on a variety of interdisciplinary projects.
+Our research is primarily dedicated to history and philosophy of science, with a focus on practice-oriented and empirically informed history and philosophy of science, addressing epistemological and ethical aspects of science and its use.
+The HPS Section offers mandatory courses in philosophy of science to approximately 1000 science students per year and also works on the development of teaching strategies and teaching materials in connection to these courses.
 Our website https://www.ind.ku.dk/english/research/hps/ provides more information on the members of the Section and the research we conduct.
 The Section for History and Philosophy of Science is part of the Department of Science Education, in the Faculty of SCIENCE at University of Copenhagen.
-We are located centrally in Copenhagen, in the Niels Bohr Building near the central park Fælledparken.
+We are located centrally in Copenhagen, in the Niels Bohr Building near the central park, Fælledparken.